If you’ve ever Googled “private hybrid schools near me,” this article is for you.

 But that option does have some limitations.
 It will usually require your student to log in to a computer at a specific time, with very few breaks, and keep hours similar to a public school day even while at home.
 Or your child may just log in for a few classes, get his or her assignments, and have little to no face-to-face interaction on the at-home days.

-That works for some families, but if you need more flexibility and face time with a teacher and/or other students, you want to look for a private hybrid homeschool.
+That works for some families, but if you need more flexibility and face time with a teacher and/or other students, you want to Google “hybrid homeschool near me” or “hybrid school near me.”

-Most private hybrid schools offer at least a little more flexibility than a public school system can.
-This is primarily because many private hybrid schools are privately funded and are not working with thousands of students.
+Most hybrid schools offer a little more flexibility than a public school system can.
+This is primarily because many hybrid schools are privately funded and are not working with thousands of students.

 Still, there are multiple private hybrid schools that operate and appear just like a regular, full-time private school with one exception: They allow students to take some of their work to do at home anywhere from one to three other days of the school week.

-Are there other kinds of private hybrid schools near me?
+Are there other kinds of hybrid schools near me?

 Not all private hybrid schools operate in the more traditional model.
 There are some that

-As you can see, the options for private hybrid schools are varied.
-Many families, after doing research, find that a private hybrid school is either too rigid or too flexible.
+As you can see, the options for hybrid schools are varied.

 How is Learnwell North Georgia different from other private hybrid schools?